Tayfun Eren

 Tayfun Eren (born 13 March 1959) is a former Australian politician.
 He was a Labor member for Doutta Galla in the Victorian Legislative Council from 1996 to 1999.

 Career

-Eren was elected in a by-election caused by the retirement of David White.
+Eren was elected in a by-election caused by the resignation of David White when White made an unsuccessful attempt to move to the Legislative Assembly seat of Tullamarine.
 He was the first person of Turkish birth to be elected to a Parliament in Australia.
 In 1999, Eren was disendorsed by the ALP following his involvement in a domestic violence court case.